timvandam/cn/doc/Network Layer.md

 #### Random Early Detection
 Random Early Detection (RED) will drop packets if the buffer space is **almost** full.
 As just mentioned this is an implicit signal for the sender to slow down.

+## Quality of Service
+The congestion techniques before are good when you need the best performance under the circumstances.
+Some applications, however, require stronger performance guarantees (low latency, minimum throughput, etc.).
+This is where *QoS* comes in.

+### Overprovisioning
+The easing QoS solution is simply adding more capacity, this is called overprovisioning.
+The downside is that this solution is very expensive.
+You would pretty much have to be able to meet the demand of all applications at the same time to guarantee QoS for everyone (or actually just the amount of expected concurrent users).

+---

+Cheaper solutions that still provide QoS are called *QoS mechanisms*.
+To ensure QoS, four issues must be addressed:
+1. What applications need from the network;
+2. How to regulate traffic;
+3. How to reserve resources at routers to guarantee performance;
+4. Whether the network can safely accept more traffic.

+Unfortunately there is no single technique that efficiently handles all these issues, however, some techniques at the network and transport layer can be combined to cover them quite well.

+A stream of packets from a source to a destination is called a **flow**.
+Each flow can be characterized by four
+parameters: **bandwidth**, **delay**, **jitter** and **loss**, which together determine the QoS required by the flow.

+Each of these parameters but *jitter* should be quite self-explanatory by now.
+Jitter is the variation of the delay.
+Hence, jitter is an important parameter when data needs to arrive in consistent intervals.
+Examples would be live video and audio; if every frame is delayed by 2 seconds its completely fine, you will just see everything two seconds after the fact.
+If this delay changes, however, you will have to wait (unless the application does something smart).

+Each application has different needs.
+Video conferences, for instance, have high bandwidth, delay, and jitter demands, but loss is not that big of a deal as high quality video is not always that important.
+File sharing only has high bandwidth requirements, as responsiveness doesn't really matter.
+Most video games *are* sensitive to delays, so their delay requirements are higher while bandwidth is usually not that important as the packets they send are usually small.

+## Internetworking
+Sending packets over multiple networks poses a number of challenges:
+1. Networks may use different protocols;
+2. Networks may offer different QoS guarantees;
+3. Networks have different maximum packet sizes.

+### Tunneling
+If the source and destination networks use the same protocol, we can use tunneling to send data through networks that doesn't use this protocol.
+This requires the relaying networks to support both the protocol that the source & destination use and the protocol that the networks in between the source and destinations use.
+A disadvantage of this is that QoS guarantees are now no longer guarantees, as they depend on all routers in the path.

+Another issue arises when the source wants to send a message with size 10, while the intermediate protocol only supports messages of size 8.
+In this case *packet fragmentation occurs*, where packets are split into smaller parts.
+When applying **transparent fragmentation** these are once again reconstructed before sending it to the final destination.
+A disadvantage of this is that this is more expensive for routers to do, and adds complexity.
+Hence, there is also an alternative in **nontransparent fragmentation**, where fragmented parts are delivered to the destination.
+The IP protocol uses nontransparent fragmentation.

+An alternative to packet fragmentation is **MTU Discovery**, where packets that are too large are simply not transmitted, making the source responsible for splitting packets into smaller bits.
+This is also used in IP.